 ‘There are three tasty morsels – figs, peaches and melons’.
-Famous Sicilian proverb
+Sicilian proverb

-I’d originally planned to include the recipe for these roasted figs with gorgonzola cream in one of my Italian cooking classes.
-For some reason it didn’t make it onto the menu and the disappointment was obvious on the faces of all the lovers of figs and cheese!
-Ilse and Tippy in particular, I’m sorry you had to wait this long.
-This recipe is for you!
+I’d planned to include the recipe for these roasted figs with gorgonzola cream in one of my Italian cooking classes.
+As it happened, the menu was too full and it was shelved to a later date.
+Needless to say, there were many disappointed faces.
+For all the fig lovers out there, this recipe is for you.

-The combination of roasted figs, prosciutto and gorgonzola cream, is obscenely good.
-Scattered with toasted pistachio nuts and a drizzle of honey, this pairing of savoury and sweet is a classic.
-The weekend is closer than you think and it’s going to be delicious!
 If you’re in need of a knowledgeable expert to guide you to through the perfect pairing of food and wine, my good friend Michael Olivier‘s extensive list of recommendations has you covered.
+Buon appetito!

 Roasted figs with gorgonzola cream

 - freshly ground black pepper

 - handful toasted pistachio nuts, roughly chopped